 Cannabinoids are the chemical compounds that make the cannabis plant such a medicinal powerhouse.
-There are more than 100 different cannabinoids in cannabis, each with unique therapeutic properties.
+There are more than 100 different cannabinoids in cannabis, each with uniquely therapeutic properties.
 THC (tetrahydrocannabinol) and CBD (cannabidiol) are two of the most well-known.
 Both THC and CBD can help with a variety of medical conditions, but there’s one big difference: one gets you high and one doesn’t.

 THC is responsible for the “buzz” folks get from smoking, vaping, and ingesting cannabis.
 CBD is its non-psychoactive cousin.
 CBD won’t get you high.
 Nor will medicinal products that isolate CBD—supplements, oils, tinctures, patches.

 CBD has anti-inflammatory, anti-anemic, anticonvulsive, antipsychotic, antidepressant, and antioxidant properties.
 The list of conditions it can help with keeps growing and includes epilepsy, diabetic neuropathy, depression, anxiety, and chronic pain.